 A clear introductory headline on your site helps customers quickly know that they're in the right place and encourage them to stay longer.

-Say it with colours
+Say it with colors

 Clearly list the benefits

-Make sure users know right away why they should stay; that your product or service benefits are quickly scannable.
+Make sure that users know right away why they should stay; that your product or service benefits are quickly scannable.
 Bullet points are a great way to do this.

 Provide quick links to more information